Bucha massacre: Video footage

-Video footage from a drone verified by The New York Times showed two Russian armoured vehicles firing at a civilian walking with a bicycle.
-A separate video, filmed after Russian withdrawal, showed a dead person wearing civilian clothing matching the drone footage, lying next to a bicycle.
+Video footage, from a drone verified by The New York Times, showed two Russian armoured vehicles firing at a civilian walking with a bicycle.
+A separate video, filmed after the Russian withdrawal, showed a dead person wearing civilian clothing matching the drone footage, lying next to a bicycle.

 On 19 May, The New York Times released videos showing Russian soldiers leading away a group of civilians, then forcing them to the ground.
-The dead bodies of the men were later recorded by a drone in the spot where the video was recorded and the bodies later found after Bucha's liberation.
+The dead bodies of the men were later recorded by a drone as being in the same spot recorded on the video, and the bodies later found after Bucha's liberation.
 The videos clearly show the murdered men in Russian custody minutes before their execution and confirm eyewitness accounts.
 The troops responsible for the murders were Russian paratroopers.

-Spatial distribution

-According to the Mayor Fedoruk, the highest rates of killings by Russian forces were in the Yablonska, Sklozavodska and Lisova Bucha parts of Bucha, and especially Yablunska and Vokzalna streets.